A female optometrist tests the refractive error of a female patient

 Two female recruiters walk down a street

-Population-based eye health survey: In 2023, we will begin New Zealand’s first population-based eye health survey.
-This multi-disciplinary HRC-funded project aims to promote healthy ageing, with a focus on improving access to health services for people living with eye, hearing, or foot problems, particularly if they also have diabetes.
+Population health survey: We will soon be conducting a multi-disciplinary population health survey that aims to improve access to health services for people living with eye, hearing, or foot problems, particularly if they also have diabetes.
 Read more…

 A van with Aotearoa Vison Bus and pictures of smiling people in a clinic